brodyking/stella/README.md

 ### Step 3: Spotify Auth

-Spotify requires you to have a developer account/app for stella to utilize Spotify's API.
+Spotify requires you to have a developer account/app for Stella to utilize Spotify's API.
 Goto the
 [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and register a new app.